abinash-commit/RV-4frl-ROS/README.md

 This workspace have content for various type of mitsubushi ARMs, we are going to use for RV-4FRL.
 (u can clear out the workspce from other for ease of reading)

 ## Connecting ur robot to ROS
-Connect ur robot to ur linux system with lan cable and setup the IPV4 manually
+Connect ur robot to ur linux system with lan cable and setup the IPV4 manually, we are gonna use this IP from now on.
 Keep the gateway and mask same as ur robot.
 ![Screenshot from 2025-06-21 11-59-02](https://github.com/user-attachments/assets/7eba99e3-4232-4ae1-9a80-b0e4ebf2daaa)